When is Star Trek: Picard released?

 — Amazon Prime Video UK (@primevideouk) July 10, 2019

-An prolonged trailer unveiled at New York Comedian Con in October provides us the most effective thought but of what to anticipate, introducing us to new characters, giving us a taster of the drama to come back within the post-Starfleet chapter of Picard’s life and ticking loads of packing containers for Subsequent Era followers with reunions with a number of beloved characters…
+An prolonged trailer unveiled at New York Comedian Con in October provides us the perfect thought but of what to anticipate, introducing us to new characters, giving us a taster of the drama to come back within the post-Starfleet chapter of Picard’s life and ticking loads of bins for Subsequent Era followers with reunions with a number of beloved characters…

-The official Star Trek Twitter web page additionally not too long ago gave a sneak peek at Picard’s new admiral’s uniform.
+The official Star Trek Twitter web page additionally lately gave a sneak peek at Picard’s new admiral’s uniform.

 Admiral Picard, 2385#StarTrekPicard #DST #StarTrek pic.twitter.com/yuc8qGVjfA